Easy Lemon Protein Balls

 This lemon protein ball recipe couldn’t be easier.
 There are lots of variations on lemon bliss balls, but these are by far, my favorite.

-And lemon balls can be sweet, like a dessert, or even more sour, to cleanse your palate.
+And lemon balls can be sweet, like an after-dinner treat or dessert, or even more sour, to cleanse your palate.
+Really up to you and how much sweetener you choose to add!

 First, ground your oats into flour, or for the quick route, just buy pre-ground oat flour.